Lucifer-wen/Eternum-IC/README.md

 # Preparing a Translation for Release

 **Note: This should be done for each translation that has been updated since the last mod release, for every release.
 It massively reduces file size and loading time.
-You can do all translations at the same time by opening game/tl instead of the translation folder in Step 5.
 Consider writing a program to do the regex replacements automatically.**

 1. Clone [Eternum-IC repo](https://github.com/Lucifer-wen/Eternum-IC) and switch to a translation branch (ex. tl/incest_mom).